-Angela Lutzenberger has been a practicing Buddhist for 18 years, beginning practice and study in the Theravadin tradition while still in High School.
-For the past 15 years she has practiced in the Kagyu, Nyingma, and Shambhala lineages of Tibetan Buddhism.
+Angela Lutzenberger has been a practicing Buddhist since 1994, beginning practice and study in the Theravadin tradition while still in High School.
+She has practiced in the Kagyu, Nyingma, and Shambhala lineages of Tibetan Buddhism since 1997.
 In the summer of 2000 she attended the three-month Vajradhatu Seminary (founded in 1973 by the meditation master, Chogyam Trungpa Rinpoche,) an intensive practice and study retreat within her community that prepares a student to practice the Vajrayana teachings of Tibetan Buddhism.
 She studied comparative Religion and Buddhism as an undergraduate and received her Master of Divinity/ Buddhist Studies, with a concentration in Tibetan language, from Naropa University in 2008.
 She has studied in Tibet, lived at Gampo Abbey, the Buddhist monastery in Cape Breton, and in 2011 spent 3 and a half months in solitary retreat in Vermont.
-For the last 11 years she has taught meditation both within her community and to the broader community.
-Angela works as the Bereavement Coordinator and Inter-Religious Chaplain for Beacon Hospice.
+She has taught meditation both within her community and to the broader community since around 2002.
+Angela works as the Inter-Religious Chaplain for Beacon Hospice based in Auburn.
 She previously worked as a Chaplain for the VA in Seattle; working with substance use issues, PTSD, grief issues, sexual trauma and in medical intensive care.
 She lives with her husband, Toby, in Brunswick.

 Associated Minister of Music, Christian

 Stephen, originally from Bronx, N.Y., was the church pianist and choir director for the Brunswick, Maine Naval Air Station Chapel from 1999 until its closing in September 2010.
 Stephen has also been the choir director of the Bates Gospelaires singing group since September 2009.
 A graduate of Bowdoin College, he is also a professional composer, producer, arranger and studio recording engineer.